 By Oliver Peters

-“I’ll be back,” has turned out to be more than simply an iconic movie line.
-Sarah Connor (Linda Hamilton) and the T-800 (Arnold Schwarzenegger) are indeed back to save humanity from a dystopian future in this latest installment of the Terminator franchise.
-James Cameron is back on board, as well, with writing and producing credits.
-Terminator: Dark Fate is in essence Cameron’s sequel to Terminator 2: Judgment Day.
+Linda Hamilton’s Sarah Connor and Arnold Schwarzenegger T-800 are back to save humanity from a dystopian future in this latest installment of the Terminator franchise.
+James Cameron is also back and brings with him writing and producing credits, which is fitting — Terminator: Dark Fate is in essence Cameron’s sequel to Terminator 2: Judgment Day.

 I recently spoke with Clarke about the challenges and fun of cutting this latest iteration of such an iconic film franchise.